-The boaters identified several whitewater reaches that are similar to the New Bullards Bar Dam Reach in California.
-Reaches along the lower South Yuba River, , particularly the Highway 49 to Bridgeport and Purdons to Highway 49 reaches, were identified the most for this characteristic (7 responses).
-The other similar reaches identified for this characteristic were the South Fork Merced River (4 responses), the Clavey River (2 responses), Cherry Creek (1 response), the Middle Fork of the Feather River (1 response) and the Loves Falls run on the North Yuba River (1 response).
-Only one boater indicated that he would not favor the New Bullards Bar Dam run over the others that he runs now (South Yuba River reaches below Purdons, South Fork of the Merced and the Clavey River).
-The remaining four boaters indicated they would favor the New Bullards Bar Dam Reach over at least one of the other similar runs they listed.
-In addition, the boaters identified how these established California runs similar to the New Bullards Bar Dam run compared to New Bullards Bar Dam Reach (Table 7.8.3-8).
-In most cases, the boaters indicated that the similar runs were "about the same" as the New Bullards Bar Dam Reach; in two instances, the New Bullards Bar Dam Reach was rated "better".
+(1 response).
+Only 1 boater indicated that he would not favor the New Bullards Bar Dam run over the others that he uses now (South Yuba River reaches below Purdons, South Fork of the Merced and the Clavey River).
+The remaining 4 boaters indicated they would favor the New Bullards Bar Dam Reach over at least one of the other similar reaches they listed.
+In addition, the boaters identified how these similar established California reaches compared to the New Bullards Bar Dam Reach (Table 7.8.3-8).
+In most cases, the boaters indicated that the similar reaches were "about the same" as the New Bullards Bar Dam Reach; in 2 instances, the New Bullards Bar Dam Reach was rated "better."

 Table 7.8.3-8.
-How New Bullards Bar Dam Run compares to similar established whitewater runs in California.
+How New Bullards Bar Dam Run compares to similar established whitewater reaches in California.

+Total No. of Responses

-T 4.1 The New Bullards Bar Dam Reach is Whitewater Reach Total wintewater Reach Responses Worse About the same Better South Yuba River, Purdons to Highway 49 3 0 3 0 South Yuba River, Highway 49 to Bridgeport 4 1 2 1 South Fork of the Merced River 4 0 4 0
+Whitewater Reach The New Bullards Bar Dam Reach is

+Responses Worse About the same Better

+South Yuba River, Purdons to Highway 49 3 0 3 0

+South Yuba River, Highway 49 to Bridgeport 4 1 2 1

+South Fork of the Merced River 4 0 4 0

+Clavey River 2 0 2 0

+North Yuba River, Loves Falls 1 0 1 0

+Cherry Creek 1 0 0 1

+Middle Fork of the Feather River 1 0 1 0